Smith-Pad/subjects/README.md

 ### Experimenting Subjects on WSL
-In this subsection, we are going to be talking about experimenting Subjects on WSL
+In this subsection, we are going to be talking about experimenting Subjects on WSL.
+This is experimental.